 - Contact Human Resources.
 Review and familiarize yourself with your organization's policies and procedures on this issue. - Document the behaviour in your own record.
-This means performance issues, such as missed deadlines, quality of work, and the physical, emotional and behavioural indicators. - Consult with your EFAP.
+This means performance issues, such as missed deadlines, quality of work, and the physical, emotional and behavioural indicators. - Consult with your EAP.
 An expert can help you address this sensitive issue with the employee and also help develop work-related strategies to deal with the problem. - Remember that only a trained clinician or health professional can formally assess the problem.
 Although the signs are there, there may be other explanations for the employee's physical, emotional or behavioural symptoms. - Meet with the employee.
 Consult with Human Resources and also review the four-step action plan outlined under "Performance management" in this guide.
-If you decide to meet with the employee yourself, remember to avoid 'labelling' and focus your discussion on the employee's work-related performance or behaviour.
+If you decide to meet with the employee yourself, remember to avoid 'labelling' and focus your discussion on the employee's work-related performance or behaviour. - Reach out to your Customer Success Manager to assess the need for on-site or web-based training on addictions in the workplace.